melmzv/arg_ss24_project/README.md

 > [!TIP]
 > I have included an intermediate check step using the `code/python/test_wrds_connection.py` file to ensure that WRDS access is secure and functional before running the main program script.
 6. Run 'make all' either via the console.
-I use the Makefile Tools extension in VS Code to run the makefile.
-This will execute the makefile and generate the necessary output files.
+I use the Makefile Tools extension in VS Code to run the makefile and generate the necessary output files to the `output` directory.
 7. Eventually, you will be greeted with the two files in the output directory: "paper.pdf" and "presentation.pdf".
-Congratulations!
-You have successfully used an open science resource and reproduced our "analysis".
-Now modify it and make it your own project!
+Congratulations! 🥳 You have successfully used an open science resource and reproduced our "analysis".

 ### Setting up for Reproducible Empirical Research

+This code base, adapted from TREAT, should give you an overview on how the template is supposed to be used for my specific project and how to structure a reproducible empirical project.
 To start a new reproducible project on earnings management and investor protection based on this repo, follow these steps:
 1. Clone the repository by clicking “Use this Template” at the top of the file list on GitHub.
 2. Remove any files that you don’t need for your specific project.